 5. Try as many kayaks as you can before your buy.
 Rent!
 Borrow!
 If someone has a used kayak for sale near you, ask if you can paddle it.
 Go to a paddling demo or buy from a shop that lets you actually get in the boat and paddle it before you buy.

-5. Don’t be afraid of making a mistake.
+6. Don’t be afraid of making a mistake.
 If you buy a boat and eventually find isn’t perfect for you (hint: no boat is ever perfect), don’t despair.
 There’s a strong market for used kayaks.
 Just sell it and get another one that suits you better.
 You’ll know more about yourself and what you want and will be more likely to get it right the second time.

 You never just buy a kayak.
 You also have to buy, at least, a paddle and a PFD (flotation vest).
 Let’s start with the PFD, since no one should EVER get into a kayak without one.
 The two criteria you really need to worry about for kayaking are fit and flotation.

 To fit properly, a kayaking vest has to be the right size for you and it has to let you sit comfortably in the seat of your kayak and move your arms in a natural paddling motion.
 If it pushes up, binds or limits your paddling motion, it doesn’t fit.
 Women will typically appreciate the anatomic contoured fit of a woman’s vest.